raposalaranja/Eclipse-Jupyter-Notebook/README.md

 # **Eclipse-Jupyter-Notebook**

-I went to https://www.spaceappschallenge.org/2023/challenges/eclipses-perspective-is-everything/ to read about the challenge Space Apps 2023 - Eclipses: Perspective is Everything.
+I went to https://www.spaceappschallenge.org/2023/challenges/eclipses-perspective-is-everything/ to read about the challenge called
+Space Apps 2023 - Eclipses: Perspective is Everything.

 **SUMMARY**